BenTheHokie/TTapi-Python-Template/README.md

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, and/or distribute freely copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice (excluding, of course, the section labeled "Instructions") shall be included in all copies or substantial portions of the Software.
-Any copies or modifications must be given freely without financial or other charge of any kind.
+Any copies or modifications of the Software must be given freely without financial or other charge of any kind.

 The Software shall be used for Good, not Evil.